cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

 !!!
 Warning

+    By default, Snakemake runs all jobs locally on the machine where you launch it.
+On the cluster, that means the head node. **You must use a Slurm executor** so that Snakemake submits jobs to the compute nodes instead.
+Running pipelines on the head node can exhaust its resources and cause it to crash, affecting all users.

+Snakemake features a [Slurm executor plugin](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html), which will send jobs to Slurm instead of running them locally.
+After installing it, simply add the `--executor slurm` argument to your `snakemake` command.

+!!!
+Warning

     The previous way of having Snakemake send jobs to the nodes using a profile (`--profile $SMK_PROFILE_SLURM`) is still functional but deprecated.
 You should ideally move to the native executor described below, and report any issues to the list.

-Snakemake features a [Slurm executor plugin](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html), which will send jobs to Slurm instead of running them locally.
-After installing it, simply add the `--executor slurm` argument to your `snakemake` command.

 !!!
 Note